-Every mutual fund registered with CIMA (unless that fund is a "master fund" as defined under the Mutual Funds Law) is required to issue an offering document that must describe the equity interests in all material respects and contain such other information as is necessary to enable a prospective investor to make an informed decision as to whether or not to invest in the fund.
-CIMA does not dictate the substance or form of the offering document, although it occasionally issues policy statements with respect to the content of offering documents.
+Every mutual fund registered with CIMA (unless that fund is a "master fund" as defined under the Mutual Funds Act) is required to issue an offering document that must describe the equity interests in all material respects and contain such other information as is necessary to enable a prospective investor to make an informed decision as to whether or not to invest in the fund.
+CIMA has issued rules regarding the content of offering documents for registered mutual funds and rules regarding the content of marketing materials for registered private funds.